 For instance, if your goal is to host your online course videos, you should select a platform that allows you to embed videos on your own website and provides you advanced restriction features.

-The majority of modern online course platforms (e.g. Kajabi) offer you unlimited video hosting as part of your subscription.
+A majority of online course hosting platforms offer you unlimited video hosting as part of your subscription.
 When you use one of these platforms, you don’t need to buy video hosting separately.

 It’s mostly when you use a self-hosted option like WordPress, that you’ll need a video hosting platform for your online course videos.